BrianSong/JayPath/docs/it5_dap.md

 With network delay (after back-end deployment) and an enhanced back-end algorithm, we realized that the user may not be able to view the schedule recommendations right away.
 Hence we had to put in an additional loading feature.
 In general, deployment process involved many issues we failed to foresee, so it seems to be a good idea to deploy ealier on our next project.

 (Overall retrospective)
 Looking back at our initial design, our project idea changed a lot along the way.
 There were questions that were necessary to add in and features that couldn't be realized due to the sheer amount of work required from databases.
+In particular, looking back at our first original project proposal, we finished all of our MUST-HAVE and some of our NICE-TO-HAVE.
+However, there still exists some NICE-TO-HAVE that we have no time to implement.
+Like the authetication and admin feature.
+But those are not very important to our project and we think we did a good job overall.
+If we can do it again, we think we will plan better in each iteration and deploy our application earlier.